uselesstechjunks/leetcode/docs/source/stat.rst

 #. expectation :math:`T(F)=\mathbb{E}[X]=\int_{-\infty}^{\infty} x dF`
 #. variance :math:`T(F)=\text{Var}(X)=\mathbb{E}[(\mathbb{E}[X]-X)^2]`
 #. median: :math:`T(F)=F^{-1}(1/2)`
-#. a confidence interval for a quantity :math:`\theta` that depends on :math:`F`

-that best *explains* the data, for some given definition of *best* chosen beforehand.
-The inferred values are called *estimates* of the true value of the quantities of interest.
-The expression that computes these estimates from sample is called an *estimator*.
+that best explains the data, for some given definition of *best* chosen beforehand.
+The inferred values are called *estimates* of the quantities of interest.
+The expression that computes these estimates from samples is called an *estimator*.
 Estimates are rv as their values may change subject to a different sample.

 Machine Learning
 ======================